PoisonedPoi/SocialVerificationWebsite/ReadMe.md

 ## Installation on blank ubuntu 20 server instance

-*did work on ubuntu 16 as lowest verison tested and was successfuly deployed using these instructions on eucalytpus ubuntu 20*
+*did work on ubuntu 16 as lowest version tested and was successfuly deployed using these instructions on eucalytpus ubuntu 20*

 ### Install tomcat